niivue/niivue-react/README.md

 INCOMPLETE WORK IN PROGRESS.

+What's working: volumes, Niivue options.
+What's not: meshes.
+(In theory, we're already 90% the way there with mesh support.)

 `niivue-react` is a package which provides `<NiivueCanvas />`, a React component wrapper around `Niivue` offering an immutable, declarative API.